secdev/scapy/doc/scapy/layers/tuntap.rst

     Replying 192.0.2.1 to 192.0.2.2
     Replying 192.0.2.1 to 192.0.2.2

-You might have noticed that didn't configure Scapy with any IP address... and there's a trick to this: :py:class:`ICMPEcho_am` swaps the ``source`` and ``destination`` fields of any :py:class:`Ether` and :py:class:`IP` headers on the :py:class:`ICMP` packet that it receives.
+You might have noticed that we didn't configure Scapy with any IP address... and there's a trick to this: :py:class:`ICMPEcho_am` uses the ``source`` field from the :py:class:`IP` header of the packet that it receives as the destination for its echo reply.
 As a result, it actually responds to *any* IP address.

 You can stop the :py:class:`ICMPEcho_am` AnsweringMachine with :kbd:`^C`.